If you’ve got a dog or puppy, you'll know that it's important to keep their health in check.

 Skin and body

 Your dog’s skin should be free from rashes, redness, abnormal smells and wounds.
+Make sure to regularly check their fur, keeping an eye out for unusual spots or flaky skin.

 Feet and legs